JeremyRod/worklog-app/README.md

 - ~~Going to modify view, then tabbing back to list view hides items~~
 - ~~Going to modify view then going back when past the first 10 items will index incorrectly~~
 - ~~Going into modify view and back will forget the current list index.~~
+- Resizing terminal window in summary view will cause a summary artifact to cover the screen making it unusable, requires restart.
+- Getting next 10 list items duplicates the edge value.